skubichrupki/sqool/README.md

   - npm install (react dependencies that are too big for github)
   - npm install axios (library for handling data transfer)
   - npm start (start node.js server on localhost:3000)
+  - in xampp:
-  - in xampp start apache server on localhost:80 and mysql (mariadb) server on localhost:3306
+    - start apache server on localhost:81
+    - start mysql (mariadb) server on localhost:3306
-  - database structure is on ./mysql-app/db/readme.md, execute it in sql tab on phpmyadmin for exact database
+  - database creation scripts are in ./mysql-app/db/readme.md, execute it in sql to copy the database

 # SQooL
 SQooL is a project aimed at exploring and comparing the integration of two popular SQL database management systems, Microsoft SQL Server and MySQL, within web applications.